 - Reliability: One marketplace could be significantly higher than another.
 Make sure the source you’re using is reliable.

-- Availability: Sometimes, this information isn’t readily available or hard to find.
-Blockchain data (Etherscan), marketplaces (e.g., OpenSea, Magic Eden, Blur, or X2Y2), or other sources (e.g., Rarity Sniper or LooksRare) are places you can go to to get the information you need.
+- Availability: Sometimes this information isn’t readily available or hard to find.
+Use blockchain data (Etherscan), NFT marketplaces (like OpenSea, Magic Eden, Blur, or X2Y2), or other sources (like LooksRare) to get the information you need.

 Scenario 2: Jane receives a CryptoPunk as part of her compensation.
 She can establish her income and cost basis by comparing sales of similar CryptoPunks around the time she received it.